Python automation case study

 Command Behavior Reliability detail

 !vote title Registers a vote for a matching movie during an active poll.
-Rejects empty votes, inactive polls, no matches, and ambiguous partial matches; updates previous votes instead of double-counting.
+Rejects invalid votes and updates previous votes instead of double-counting.

 !results Shows current vote counts sorted by vote total and title.
-Handles no active poll and no-vote states with explicit chat replies.
+Handles inactive poll and no-vote states.

 !currentmovie Shows the currently playing movie.
-Reports when no movie is active so chat does not infer stale state.
+Reports when no movie is active.

 !time Shows total duration and remaining time for the current movie.
-Uses recorded start time and duration instead of manual operator estimates.
+Uses recorded start time and duration.

 !movies Links to the public movie list when configured, otherwise lists the first available titles.
-Keeps chat commands short while supporting a larger library page.
+Keeps chat short while supporting the library page.

 !help Explains the available commands.
-Sends lines with a small delay and has a fallback compact message if help output fails.
+Sends delayed lines with a compact fallback.

 08 / OBS playback flow